-- For public use for example to settle internally displaced people - In the interest of defense e.g. if the land is strategic and the army needs to use it to protect the country. - Public safety for example if there is toxic waste, or landslides in the case of mountainous areas, or a serious earthquake envisaged. - Public order; if the place is being used for assembling riotous crowds, thieves, etc - Public morality; if the place was being used for immoral acts - Public health; if there is an outbreak of a serious disease e.g. the tsetse fly.
+- For public use for example to settle internally displaced people - the country. - areas, or a serious earthquake envisaged. - Public order; if the place is being used for assembling riotous crowds, thieves, etc - Public morality; if the place was being used for immoral acts - Public health; if there is an outbreak of a serious disease e.g. the tsetse fly.